pyOpenSci/software-peer-review/partners/astropy.md

 ## Long-term maintenance & affiliate status over time

+All packages accepted into the pyOpenSci ecosystem will follow the [pyOpenSci policies](archive-process) associated with package maintenance.

+They will also need to follow the Astropy standards as follows:

-Note however that if packages become unmaintained or do not meet the standards anymore, they may be removed from the list of affiliated packages.
+If packages become unmaintained or do not meet the standards anymore, they may be removed from the list of affiliated packages.

-This rule applies to any package that applies for affiliated status with a specific domain community through the pyOpenSci partnership program.
+This rule also applies to any package that applies for affiliated status with a specific domain community through the pyOpenSci partnership program.